 - Ensure that you take as many photographs as possible of all the damage.

-- Estimate repairs and damages.
+- Work out the required repairs and damages.

 - Contact a reliable public adjuster who will act as your representative and will help to make your fire claim hassle-free and compensated to your satisfaction.

 Most home insurance policies cover fire damage, including damage from wildfires.
 Once a fire occurs, a claims adjuster from your insurance company will want to investigate the damage.
 He will visit your home to match the description of the damage with the actual scene of occurrence..
 However, the chances are that he may conduct a superficial inspection without identifying all issues such as damage to the structure of your house, the soot clinging to the walls, or even the mold that will surely make an appearance due to the moisture.
 Furthermore, he may not be a professional contractor, builder, or be certified in fire and water damage restoration.